 Charles Mingus – Mingus Ah Um

-Bassist, composer and bandleader Charles Mingus was a notoriously fiery character and a true musical original.
+Bassist, bandleader & remarkable composer Charles Mingus was a notoriously fiery character and a true musical original.

 There was something Ellingtonian in his approach: leading bands of devoted disciples, his music was highly thematic, deliberately written to evoke a particular person or mood.

-This album, another classic from 1959 and Mingus’ first for Columbia Records, contains a number of musical tributes: ‘Goodbye Pork Pie Hat’ is a mournful elegy for the great tenor saxophonist Lester Young, who died two months before this recording was made.
+Mingus Ah Um, another classic jazz album from 1959 and Mingus’ first for Columbia Records, contains a number of musical tributes: ‘Goodbye Pork Pie Hat’ is a mournful elegy for the great tenor saxophonist Lester Young, who died two months before this recording was made.